chef-boneyard/chef-web-docs-2016/includes_dsl_provider/includes_dsl_provider_method_use_inline_resources.rst

        embedded_resource_b
    resource_three

 where resources are processed in exactly the same order as defined by the resource collection.
-In addition, each resource is processed fully before |chef| moves on to the next resource in the resource collection.
+In addition, each resource is processed fully before the |chef client| moves on to the next resource in the resource collection.

-This behavior can create a situation where |chef| resources that have been embedded into the resource collection by a lightweight resource are unable to notify their parent lightweight resource when processing is finished.
+This behavior can create a situation where resources that have been embedded into the resource collection by a lightweight resource are unable to notify their parent lightweight resource when processing is finished.
 For example:

 .. code-block:: ruby